Under 2 hours

 - A bulb has burnt out and its shunt is not passing on electricity.

-The following steps will address how to check for and solve all of these potential problems.
+Use the following steps to check for and solve these common holiday lighting problems.

-- If the outlet is not working, check the main service panel and make sure that the circuit breaker is ON and has not tripped.
+- If a strand is plugged into your chosen outlet and isn't working, check the main service panel first.
+Make sure the circuit breaker is ON and has not tripped.

 - Replace the blown fuse with a replacement fuse of identical size and rating.

-- If you can’t tell by sight that a fuse is broken, test each fuse by replacing it with a fuse you know is working from a functioning light strand.
+- If you can’t tell by sight that a fuse is broken, test each fuse.
+Replace them one by one with a new fuse until the lights come on.

-- If all the fuses are functioning, move on to step 4.
+- If all the fuses are functioning, but the lights are still out move on to step 4.

 - If a broken strand does have electrical wires poking through, then discard the strand.
 Reserve the bulbs to use as replacements for other strands of Christmas lights.